-Seven ewe sheep and their lambs make-up the Noakes Grove flock of pedigree Wiltshire Horn sheep.
-The original ewes were born in April 2009, they visit a ram in autumn and the lambs are born in March or April.
+The Noakes Grove flock is registered with the official Wiltshire Horn Sheep Society.
+The original ewes were born in April 2009, they visit a ram in autumn and the lambs are born in April.
 They are enclosed in electric fenced paddocks so they can be moved to new parts of the meadow, while the part they have left recovers and any parasites they have left in the soil are given time to die.
 Natural parasite control is very important as the sheep are not given any regular, routine medication (only medicines prescribed by a vet as appropriate if they get sick).

-The 2018 plans: The original ewes are getting elderly and only three of the seven will go to the ram this autumn.
+The 2018 plans: The original ewes are getting elderly and only three of the seven went to the ram this autumn - two got regnant.
 The other four will continuue as conservation meadow mowers during their retirement.
-We have kept four ewe lambs born in 2017 and these will become part of the breeding in a year's time.
+We have kept four ewe lambs born in 2017 and these will become part of the breeding flock this autumn.
 We have also kept one ram lamb.
 Our sheep are too closely related to him for us to use him for breedng, so he wil be sold to another fock next year.

 Wiltshire Horns are one of the traditional English breed approved by Natural England for additional Environmental Stewardship grant-aid. they have two big advantages over many modern breeds: the sheep can live out year round and do not have to be shorn. the wool is molted naturally every year, so they have a permanent fairly short fleece and are much less likely to get "fly strike" problems than sheep with thick coats of wool.

 The sheep are visited at least once a day to see that all is well, top up their water pots and give extra food in winter or when the ewes are feeding young lambs.
 These routine visits are done by a team of volunteer shepherds and shepherdesses (and their children) who live near by and any of whom can call in expert help if the need arises.
 Would you be interested in helping care for our sheep?